-However, we may also take exactly the opposite stance.
+However, we may take exactly the opposite stance.
 The fact of our common mortality, when meditated upon, may transform every passing encounter into something very special.
-Knowing that every separation is like a death transforms each encounter into something more meaningful, more fateful.
-Seen from this angle, death, contrary to common wisdom, does not separate us from one another, but brings us closer.
+Knowing that every separation is like dying, makes each encounter more meaningful, more fateful.
+Seen from this angle, death, unlike what common wisdom holds true, does not separate us from one another, but brings us closer.
 By coloring everything with the hue of transience, death paradoxically enlivens each unique bond we make.

-This unavoidable fact of life made me realize the uniqueness of every human contact as well as its fateful nature.
-Out of the seven billion people on the planet, you meet with this specific person who happened to cross your path only because of a billion random circumstances.
-Furthermore, this person is not just one of the seven billion on the planet today; he is one of trillions of people who came-to-be and will have passed-away in the history of humanity.
-It is not just the present that conspired so we would meet, but the whole of eternal Time!
+This unavoidable fact of life made me realize the uniqueness of every human contact, and also its fateful nature.
+Here you are, and out of the seven billion people on the planet you meet with this specific person who happened to cross your path because of a billion random circumstances.
+Furthermore, this person is not just one of the seven billion on the planet today; he is one of trillions of people who came-to-be and will have passed-away in the million-year-history of man’s habitation of the planet.
+It is not just the present Time that conspired so we would meet, but the whole of eternal Time!
 Had he or I been born fifty years earlier, the encounter would never have happened.
-All the events of my life led me to this unique person whom in ten minutes from now, after I board the plane, I will never meet again.
-Seeing the present and everything happening in it as being the end product of the whole history of the universe turns every encounter into something monumental.
-It makes it carry a significance that far outweighs the fleeting moment: Every contact with every fellow human becomes a unique, never-again-to-be-repeated event.
+All the events of my life led me to this unique person whom in ten minutes from now when I will board the plane I will never meet again.
+Seeing the present and everything happening in it as being the end product of the whole history of the universe, makes every encounter monumental.
+It makes it carry a significance that far outweighs the fleeting moment: Every contact with every fellow human becomes a unique, never-again-to-be-repeated encounter.

-But the experience of the uniqueness of the encounter spreads still further to encompass the unique individuality of the encountered person.
-Every person ceases to be “just another” person crossing our life’s-path.
-We start seeing him as a unique creation in the cosmos – someone with a rare combination of qualities, characteristics, behaviors ,and ideas.
-The unique synthesis that is every person on earth begins to stand out, and the more we observe it and study it during our interaction with the person, the more of this uniqueness we experience.
-Every individual on earth is a unique character, a distinctive carrier of the world that reared him, a one-of-a-kind composite of all cultural and historical forces that acted upon him.
-It is amazing how unrepeatable and special each person on earth is.
+But the experience of the uniqueness of the encounter spreads still further and encompasses the unique individuality of the encountered person.
+Every person ceases to be just another person crossing our life’s-path.
+We start seeing him as being a unique creation in the cosmos: someone with a rare combination of qualities, characteristics, behaviours and ideas.
+The unique synthesis that is every person on earth, begins to stand out, and the more we observe it and study it during our interaction with the person, the more of this uniqueness we experience.
+Every individual on earth is a unique character, the carrier of the world that reared him, the composite of all cultural and historical forces that formed him.

-I do not claim that these thoughts crossed my mind a hundred times a day each and every time I interacted with someone when I traveled around the world – or whenever I now travel!
-Life tends to lull us in its incessant rhythm, not allowing us to constantly be mindful of such important truths.
+I do not claim that these thoughts crossed my mind a hundred times a day each and every time I interacted with someone when I traveled!
+Life tends to drag us in its incessant rhythm, not allowing us to constantly be mindful of such important truths.
 Yet, once the seed of these ideas was planted in me, it somehow had an effect on the way I behaved towards others.
 I ceased to see the many people I came in contact with every day as a “means” to do something.
 When, say, I asked a passerby for directions, or a hotel receptionist for a particular information, I was not simply concentrating on the utilitarian nature of our interaction.
-I also saw these people as being the bearer of particular human qualities and a unique personality that transcended our transient encounter.
-Often, I would completely abandon the task on which our interaction was based in order to delve deeper into the person himself.
-From a joke or a clever remark, a weird question or a friendly smile, I would suddenly find myself conversing with the up till that moment unknown person in a most engaging fashion completely forgetting why we started talking.
-On the occasions when the interaction developed into a deeper human contact (or more rarely into a friendship), I experienced the monumentality of the encounter.
+I also saw him as being the bearer of particular human qualities and a unique personality that transcended our transient encounter.
+Oftentimes, I would desert completely the task on which our interaction was based in order to delve deeper into the person himself.
+From a joke or a clever remark, a weird question or a friendly smile, I would suddenly find myself conversing with the up-to-that-moment unknown person in a most engaging fashion.
+On the occasions when the interaction developed into a deeper human contact, or more rarely into a friendship, I experienced the monumentality of the encounter as described earlier.